jonnn9/shh-passwd-manager/README.md

 shh gmail # copy to clipboard the password your set for gmail shh gmail newpass # update the password for gmail
 ```
+For more informations about the command run: `man shh`